 The Boys & Girls Club of Morgan County is a guidance organization for all area youth, grades Kindergarten through 12th.
 Through club programming and mentoring, led by caring adults and young-adult staff, youth learn skills and experience success in academic performance, the practice of positive character & leadership, and in making appropriate choices for sustainable healthy lifestyles.
 Boys & Girls Club alumni credit the clubs with saving lives and providing hope & opportunity for the kids who are most in need.

 For an annual membership dues of only $20 per year, a child can attend the club after school and during school breaks, Monday through Friday.
-The actual cost of a club membership is roughly $600 per child.
+The actual cost of a club membership is roughly $1,149 annually per child.
 Donations help fill the gap and allow more kids to benefit from club services.

 At the club, youth engage with mentors for coaching on positive decision making and participate in activities such as sports, science, technology, arts, tutoring, and volunteerism.
 A healthy snack is provided daily.
 Youth attend the Boys & Girls Club to reach their full potential to become caring, productive, responsible members of society.